-19.3.3.
 Article 16 - Accounts and technical and financial checks

-19.3.3.1.
+19.3.2.10.
 Accounts

-Text of the Article Guidelines 16.1.
+ext of the Article Guidelines -------------------- ------------

+16.1.
 The Beneficiary(ies) shall keep accurate and regular accounts of the implementation of the Action using an appropriate accounting and double-entry book-keeping system.

+The accounts:

+- a) may be an integrated part of or an adjunct to the Beneficiary(ies)'s regular system; - b) shall comply with the accounting and bookkeeping policies and rules that apply in the country concerned; - c) shall enable income and expenditure relating to the Action to be easily traced, identified and verified. - 16.2.
+The Coordinator shall ensure that any financial report as required under Article 2 can be properly and easily reconciled to the accounting and bookkeeping system and to the underlying accounting and other relevant records.
+For this purpose the Beneficiary(ies) shall prepare and keep appropriate reconciliations, supporting schedules, analyses and breakdowns for inspection and verification.

-The Grant Beneficiary(ies) and Affiliated Entity(ies) should follow professional and recognised standards for book-keeping and accounting systems and must use double entry book-keeping systems to manage EU funds.
-The accounts: a) may be an integrated part of or an adjunct to the Beneficiary(ies)'s regular system; b) shall comply with the accounting and bookkeeping policies and rules that apply in the country concerned; c) shall enable income and expenditure relating to the Action to be easily traced, identified and verified.
-There is no obligation to translate all the supporting documents in the language of the contract or in any European language (see Art.2 for more information).
-Reconciliation of information in the Financial Report and audit / accounting trail Expenditure relating to the Action must be easily identifiable and verifiable.
-This can be done by using separate accounts for the Action concerned or by ensuring that expenditure for the Action concerned can be easily identified and traced to, and within, the Beneficiary's accounting and bookkeeping systems.
-When interest reporting is required by the contract conditions, the accounts must provide details of interest accruing on funds paid by the Contracting Authority.
+The Beneficiaries and affiliated entity(ies) should follow professional and recognised standards for bookkeeping and accounting systems and must use double entry book-keeping systems to manage EU funds.

+There is no obligation to translate all the supporting documents in the language of the Contract or in any European Union language (see Article 2 for more information).

+Reconciliation of information in the financial report and audit / accounting trail

+Expenditure relating to the Action must be easily identifiable and verifiable.
+This can be done by using separate accounts for the Action concerned or by ensuring that expenditure for the Action concerned can be easily identified and traced to, and within the Beneficiaries' accounting and bookkeeping systems.
+For old grant contracts (pre-2013 grant contracts), when interest reporting is required by the contract conditions, the accounts must provide details of interest accruing on funds paid by the Contracting Authority.

-The Coordinator must put in place the relevant control instruments and agreements with the Beneficiary(ies) and/or Affiliated Entity(ies) to be able to ensure that the financial reports (both interim and final) as required under Article 2 can be properly and easily reconciled to each one's accounting and bookkeeping systems and to the underlying accounting and other relevant records.
-For this purpose the Coordinator, in cooperation with the Beneficiary(ies) and the Affiliated Entity(ies) shall prepare and keep appropriate reconciliations, supporting schedules, analyses, and breakdowns for inspection and verification.
+The Coordinator must put in place the relevant control instruments and agreements with the co-Beneficiaries and/or affiliated entities to be able to ensure that the financial reports (both interim and final) as required under Article 2 can be properly and easily reconciled to each one's accounting and bookkeeping systems and to the underlying accounting and other relevant records.
+For this purpose the Coordinator, in cooperation with the co-Beneficiaries and the affiliated entities shall prepare and keep appropriate reconciliations, supporting schedules, analyses, and breakdowns for inspection and verification.

 The Commission provides a "Financial Management Toolkit" for recipients of EU funds for external actions.
-This toolkit aims to help recipients of EU funds for external actions to comply with the conditions for financial management set out in contracts for EU-financed external actions.
-Module 8 of this toolkit provides guidance and support with regard to financial reporting (it also includes a financial reporting checklist).
-Beneficiaries are strongly recommended to refer to this Module. http://ec.europa.eu/europeaid/work/procedures/ financial-management-toolkit_en.htm 16.2.
-The coordinator shall ensure that any financial report as required under Article 2 can be properly and easily reconciled to the accounting and bookkeeping system and to the underlying accounting and other relevant records.
-For this purpose the Beneficiary(ies) shall prepare and keep appropriate reconciliations, supporting schedules, analyses and breakdowns for inspection and verification.
+This toolkit aims to help recipients of EU funds to comply with the conditions for financial management set out in contracts for EU-financed external actions.
+Module 8 of this toolkit provides guidance and support with regard to financial reporting http://ec.europa.eu/europeaid/work/procedures/

-19.3.3.2.
+DEVCO Companion to financial and contract 2016)

+Beneficiaries are strongly recommended to refer to this Module.

+19.3.2.11.
 Right of access